Are you ready to begin your international experience at Colorado Mesa University?

 The grading system in my country is different from that in the United States.
 How can I determine if I would be a reasonable candidate for admission?

-There are many resources available that deal with convert foreign education credits to a US Grade Point Average (GPA).
+There are many resources available that convert foreign education credits to a US Grade Point Average (GPA).
 The only guaranteed method is to have your school records reviewed by our International Programs and Services Office.

 How can I get involved once I arrive at Colorado Mesa University?